-- assurance of system safety and responses to system failures that compromise the capability of the ADS to perform the entire DDT. - 5.12.1.1.
-The requirements of section 5.8 shall continue to apply during failure scenarios as far as is reasonably practicable under the specific circumstances with the aim of minimising overall risk. - 5.12.2.
-The ADS shall detect faults, malfunctions, and abnormalities that compromise its capability to perform the entire DDT within the ODD of its feature(s) per the manufacturer's documentation under Section 4. - 5.12.2.1.
-The ADS may continue to operate in the presence of faults that do not prevent that ADS from fulfilling the safety requirements applicable to the ADS. - 5.12.2.1.1.
-[In response to a fault, the ADS may limit the ODD to enable activation and use of a feature impacted by the fault provided that the ADS continues to provide the functions necessary to perform the entire DDT within the limited ODD.] - 5.12.2.1.2.
-The ADS shall prohibit activation of an ADS feature in the presence of a fault in an ADS function that compromises the ADS capability to perform the entire DDT within the ODD of the feature. - 5.12.2.1.3.
-The limited operation of the ADS should comply to the normally applicable safety requirements. - 5.12.3.
-[Remote termination of the ADS or its feature(s) by the manufacturer and/or service operator shall be possible.] - 5.12.4.
-The ADS shall execute a fallback response in the event of a failure in the ADS and/or other vehicle system that prevents the ADS from performing the DDT. - 5.12.4.1.
-In the absence of a fallback-ready user, the ADS shall fall back directly to an MRC. - 5.12.4.2.
-If the ADS is designed to request and enable intervention by a human driver, the ADS should execute a fallback to an MRC in the event of a failure in the transition of control to the user. - 5.12.4.2.1.
-Upon completion of a fallback to an MRC, a user may be permitted to assume control of the vehicle. - 5.13.
-Safe Use of the ADS by ADS UsersSection under development.
-See FRAV-40-05/Rev.1. - 5.14.
-Safety throughout the Useful Life of the ADS and its Features

-- 5.14.1.
-This section addresses the safe use of an ADS and its feature(s) during the useful life of the ADS vehicle. - 5.14.2.
-The ADS shall provide an interface for the purposes of maintenance and repair by authorized persons. - 5.14.3.
-The ADS shall be designed to protect against unauthorized access to and modification of the ADS functions. - 5.14.3.1.
-The measures ensuring protection from unauthorized access should be provided in alignment with engineering best practices. - 5.14.4.
-ADS safety shall be ensured in the event of discontinued production, support, and/or maintenance.
+- 5.10.2.
+[The ADS shall detect faults, malfunctions, and abnormalities that compromise its capability to perform the entire DDT within the ODD of its feature(s) per the manufacturer's documentation under Section 4.] - 5.10.2.1.
+[The ADS may continue to operate in the presence of faults that do not prevent that ADS from fulfilling the safety requirements applicable to the ADS.] - 5.10.2.1.1.
+[In response to a fault, the ADS may limit the ODD to enable activation and use of a feature impacted by the fault provided that the ADS continues to provide the functions necessary to perform the entire DDT within the limited ODD.] - 5.10.2.1.2.
+[The ADS shall prohibit activation of an ADS feature in the presence of a fault in an ADS function that compromises the ADS capability to perform the entire DDT within the ODD of the feature.] - 5.10.2.1.3.
+[The limited operation of the ADS should comply to the normally applicable safety requirements.] - 5.10.3.
+[Remote and/or in-vehicle physical termination of the availability of the ADS or its feature(s) to the user by an authorized entity shall be possible in ADS vehicles.] - 5.11.
+[Interactions between Users of ADS Vehicles and the ADS]Section under development. - 5.12.
+Safety throughout the Useful Life of the ADS - 5.12.1.
+[This section addresses the safe use of an ADS during the useful life of the ADS vehicle.] - 5.12.2.
+[The ADS shall be accessible for the purposes of maintenance and repair to authorized persons.] - 5.12.3.
+The ADS shall be designed to protect against unauthorized access to and modification of the ADS functions. - 5.12.3.1.
+The measures ensuring protection from unauthorized access should be provided in alignment with engineering best practices. - 5.12.4.
+[ADS safety shall be ensured in the event of discontinued production, support, and/or maintenance.] - 6.
+Appendices